(AD) - A system used to manage user accounts and security, using LDAP and DNS.

 An abbreviated nickname for Apple's Macintosh brand computers.

 An Apple desktop operating system.
-The latest version is macOS Sierra (version 10.12).
+The latest version is macOS Mojave (version 10.14).

 MATLAB is a border-line programming language, often categorized as a productivity software due to its proprietary nature.
 Used by engineers and scientists, MATLAB is designed to analyze mass amounts of data, and solve systems of equations that would be difficult to do by hand.
 For more information on MATLAB, visit MathWorks website, found here.